-Oxybutynin (immediate and extended-release tablets and syrup) are approved for use in pediatric patients with symptoms of detrusor activity associated with neurological condition.
-Significant data in this population are not available for other products in this class oxybutynin ER (Ditropan XL) versus tolterodine (Detrol) versus tolterodine ER (Detrol LA)
+Oxybutynin (immediate-release tablets and syrup) are approved for use in pediatric patients ages five years and older, and oxybutynin and extended-release tablets are approved for use in pediatric patients six years and older with symptoms of detrusor activity associated with neurological condition.
+The safety and efficacy of darifenacin, fesoterodine, oxybutynin transdermal, solifenacin, and trospium in pediatric patients have not been established.
+Efficacy data are not available for tolterodine and tolterodine ER (Detrol, Detrol LA).